JYL2027/ISS-Tracker/README.md

 3. AI was used to generate the test data information in `test_iss_tracker.py`.
 I used AI for this because I did not have time to create the data myself.
 4. AI was used to convert the given time in the EPOCH to something readable.
 I used AI for this because I did not know how to do this myself, even with research.
 5. AI was used in certain areas to generate warning loggings.
 AI was used for this because I didn't know the proper way to make sure the generated warning was accurate.
-6. AI was used to write the route pytests, which test the functions belonging to certain routes.
+6. AI was partially used to write the route pytests, which test the functions belonging to certain routes.
 AI was used for this because I didn't know how to create a mock server to test the flask routes as I had no previous experience of it.